Eastcote Conservation Panel – Contact Lesley Crowcroft – 020 8866 8436 – email@example.com

 Further reading around this subject can also be found at Alan Crisp M.Litt Oxford Thesis 1998

-Regards the Ruislip-Northwood U.D.C.
-(Urban District Council), for a circa 1960s short film of a car journey through the UDC area, showing old houses and new developments….
+⇐Before the formation of the London Borough of Hillingdon, the area was nmade up of several districts one of which was the Ruislip-Northwood U.D.C (Urban District Council).
+For a circa 1960s short film of a car journey through the RNUDC area, showing old houses and new developments see Fig 3.